 The depth of the insights provided by PKP led me to think they might be of interest to others, such as newcomers to the piano who have begun to be daunted by the complexity of music notation, pop and jazz musicians who are not pianists but want to explore harmony on the piano, "wannabe" expert pianists who might appreciate a helpful notation that exposes fundamentals, and anyone with a stake in the piano and curiosity about these issues.
-Expert pianists are not in this list because they have already figured out ways of dealing with the complexity, to the extent that they probably don't even see it anymore, but may be curious about a notation that makes these claims.
+Expert pianists are not in this list because they have already figured out personal ways of dealing with the complexity, to the extent that they probably don't even see it anymore; however they may be curious about a notation that makes these claims because it could be useful for teaching people who don't have the ambition or time to become expert.

 Chapter 2 develops the concepts and notation.
-In it, new terms are boldfaced and conventional terms from music theory are in quotation marks, for early appearances.
-Chapter 3 develops a mode hierarchy that provides the framework for understanding music in its terms, both illustrated at every step by example pieces presented in the notation.
+In it, appearances of new terms are boldfaced, and conventional terms from music theory are in quotation marks.
+Chapter 3 develops a mode hierarchy that provides the framework for understanding music in its terms, illustrated at every step by example pieces presented in the notation.
 Chapter 4 provides a smorgasbord of advanced pieces that I found difficult on first encounter (the first example is the piece of footnote 2 on the opening page).
 Chapter 5 provides observations and conclusions.
 References, acknowledgements and comments from some readers of earlier drafts follow.
 Appendices are about the relations between conventional representations and PKP, for terminology (A), scales (B), chords (C), enriched parallel modes (D), and hidden symmetries (E).

 There's very little music notation in the form of notes on a staff in this document because the purpose is to see the emperor without the clothes, not to describe the clothes.
-PKP is intended to be used in conjunction with written music in the form of annotations that help in interpreting it, but this is is helpful only if the annotations are understood in their own terms, independently of music notation.
+PKP is intended to be used to annotate written music, but this is is helpful only if the annotations are understood in their own terms, independently of music notation.
 This is possible because the concepts are simple and are directly related to how the ears hear music.
 Interpretations in terms of music notation are results not a starting points.